patrickpassosb/Kraken-DaD/tasks/008-react-flow-usability.md

 - **UI & Styling:** Custom dark theme CSS
 - **Backend:** Already works (dry-run executor, Kraken adapter, action intents)
 - **Current State:** Graph editor supports basic connections and deletion but lacks edge insertion tools, node action controls, and N8n-like curved edges.
+  - **Build Status:** Frontend build fails due to TypeScript errors around custom edge typings.

 ## 3. Context & Problem Definition

 - **Problem:** Edges are visually harsh and lack N8n-like actions; users can’t insert/delete edges easily or run/deactivate nodes from the canvas.
 - **Success Criteria:**
+  - [ ] `apps/frontend` builds without TypeScript errors (custom edge types compile cleanly)
   - [ ] Edges render with smooth curved paths (no sharp step corners) and preserve control/data coloring
   - [ ] Edge actions allow deleting a selected edge and inserting a node into a control edge
  - [ ] Edge insertion opens the palette and inserts a compatible node between the two endpoints
  - [ ] Nodes expose actions to run a single node, deactivate/reactivate it, and delete it
  - [ ] Deactivated nodes are visually distinct and skipped during execution (no action intents)
  - [ ] Backend supports running a specific node via `targetNodeId` with upstream dependencies executed
  - [ ] UI supports running a specific node and reflects node status updates from the response
  - [ ] Template load and Tidy Up place nodes in clean lanes/columns without overlapping edges
 - [ ] Nodes show a single visible handle/edge per connection (data edges are implicit)
+- [ ] Conditional nodes only allow actions on the chosen branch (false paths do not trigger live orders)
+- [ ] Settings panel warns that live mode is in test and not ready

 ---